kzssc/ac-cv/index.md

 - Teaching assessment: 9.2/10

 ## Work in Progress and Presentations
-1. “Wither Self-Employment”
+__“Post-Work and Self-Employment”__
-2. “Meaningful Work as Public Goods”
+__“Meaningful Work as Public Goods”__

+`June 2021`
-2.1 UPF Law and Philosophy PhD Seminar2
+- UPF Law and Philosophy PhD Seminar

-3. "What is Distinctive about Contemporary Self-Employment?”
+__"What is Distinctive about Contemporary Self-Employment?”__
+`April 2021`
-3.1 UPF-UCLouvain Hoover Chair Workshop3
+- UPF-UCLouvain Hoover Chair Workshop

-4. Translation of an academic book and various academic articles into Chinese;
+__Translation of an academic book and various academic articles into Chinese__

+## Other Presentations
+__“Justice and Self-Employment”__
+SOAS Postgraduate Political Theory Workshop

+__“If You're an Egalitarian, How Come You Like Lotteries?”__
+`Karlsruhe Institute of Technology, July 2018`
+The 15th Conference of the International Society for Utilitarian Studies

 <!-- ### Footer